ottop/osysinfo/README.md

 # Dependencies
 There are some dependencies for installing osysinfo.
-These are the following python modules:
+These are the following python3 modules:

 - fire
 - distro
 - psutil

-To install them, just run the following with pip installed (you may have to use pip3 instead of pip):
+To install them, just run the following with pip installed (you may have to use pip3 instead of pip, make sure you are installing for python3):

 ```
 pip install fire